28 Easiest and Hardest Languages to Learn for English Speakers

 Some tonal languages may be particularly difficult for English speakers, as this is not something that they are used to.
 However, someone who has a tonal native language such as Thai may find it easier to learn other tonal languages - an example of this is Vietnamese.

 A large part of learning a language is learning how to write it.
 This can help you practice more and learn it far more quicker.

 However, if the writing style is very different from what you are used to then you may well struggle to get to grips with this at first.

 Some languages do not use the alphabet as we know it or the same writing system for that matter.
 By this, we mean some may not use what is known as the Latin alphabet (A, B, C, D, etc.), using the Cyrillic, Arabic, or Kana System (among many others) instead.

-One important concept that can affect whether a language is learned easily by a native English speaker is the grammatical concepts the language has.
-By this, we mean whether the grammar is similar to your native language, it will undoubtedly be easier for you than if it were not.
+One important concept that can affect whether a language is learned easily by a native English speaker is the grammatical framework.
+If the grammar structure of the language you are learning is similar to your native language, it will undoubtedly be easier for you than if it were not.

 This can be difficult for a learner to get used to, especially if it is not something that they have ever come across before.

 Language families are languages that are grouped because they are related in some way through descent.
 They often descend from the same common parental or ancestral language and can branch off to form many other unique languages.

 An example is the large group of languages called the Indo-European language family.
 This family contains sub-groups of languages, namely the Germanic languages, the Romance languages (Spanish, French, and Portuguese among others), and Balto-Slavic languages (Prussian, Serbian, Russian, Czech, Latvian, and more) to name but a few.